apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-After a context is defined, you have to do the follow steps.
+After a context is defined, you have to do the following.

-1. Define the input sources.
+1. Define the input sources by creating input DStreams.
-1. Setup the streaming computations.
+1. Define the streaming computations by applying transformation and output operations to DStreams.
-1. Start the receiving and procesing of data using `streamingContext.start()`.
+1. Start receiving data and processing it using `streamingContext.start()`.
+1. Wait for the processing to be stopped (manually or due to any error) using `streamingContext.awaitTermination()`.
-1. The processing will continue until `streamingContext.stop()` is called.
+1. The processing can be manually stopped using `streamingContext.stop()`.

 ##### Points to remember:
 {:.no_toc}
-- Once a context has been started, no new streaming computations can be setup or added to it.
+- Once a context has been started, no new streaming computations can be set up or added to it.
-- Once a context has been stopped, it cannot be started (that is, re-used) again.
+- Once a context has been stopped, it cannot be restarted.
 - Only one StreamingContext can be active in a JVM at the same time.
 - stop() on StreamingContext also stops the SparkContext.
 To stop only the StreamingContext, set optional parameter of `stop()` called `stopSparkContext` to false.
 - A SparkContext can be re-used to create multiple StreamingContexts, as long as the previous StreamingContext is stopped (without stopping the SparkContext) before the next StreamingContext is created.